 taking into consideration how the national and local regulation system can be adapted and used to promote widening participation and diversity.

 The Audit Committee is an advisory body to the University Board concerning issues of the Internal Audit Office's audits.
 Prior to decision-making in the University Board, the task of the Audit Committee is to

 examine the Internal Audit Office's proposal for instruction, budget and manning

 examine the audit plan and suggest a specialisation for the Internal Audit Office's work

 advise how the reporting process to the University Board should be outlined.

 The Audit Committee consists of a chairperson appointed by the University Board among the externally appointed members of the Board, and one teacher and student representative respectively.
 The head of the Internal Audit Office is the main rapporteur.
 If required, an expert public official from the University can be co-opted to the Committee.
 The Committee usually meets prior to each University Board assembly.

-The central crisis organisation consists of the university director, the head of security, the security coordinator, the head of communications, the head of human resources, the head of student services, the head of IT, and a representative of the students' unions.
+The university-wide crisis management team consists of the University Director, the head of security, the security coordinator, the head of communications, the head of human resources, the head of student services, the head of the International Office, and a representative of the student unions.
 The University Director is responsible for leading and coordinating the crisis management team.

-Every department or office should also have a crisis management team in the event of small-scale crises.
+Every department or office must also have a crisis management team in the event of small-scale crises.

 The University Management Council usually meets once per month and has the role to develop the University together with the Vice-Chancellor and support the decision-making process.
 The Council consists of the University Management, the deans, the director of Umeå School of Education, the library director, and the three chairpersons of the students' unions.